Leadership Development Programme for PE leaders – Recruitment Pack

 The Youth Sport Trust (YST) are striving to play our part in equipping educators to level up life chances of young people who are suffering from the effect of inequalities, as we believe educators are key role models for young people.

-We recently asked educators who work closely with us to provide us with characteristic information and it is clear that we need to be more ambitious in achieving greater diversity of the role models in education that we work with.
+1. A characteristics survey of the educators who work closely with us showing that we need to be more ambitious in achieving greater diversity of the role models in education that we work with.

 1. Strengthening ethnic diversity in the PE leadership profession